Allographa

 Allographa is a genus of script lichens in the family Graphidaceae.
-It has nearly 200 species.
+It has more than 200 species.
 Formally circumscribed in 1824 by François Fulgis Chevallier, Allographa was formerly included in Graphis, but was upgraded to generic status in 2018 by lichenologists Klaus Kalb and Robert Lücking, who used molecular phylogenetics analysis to show this group of species to constitute a distinct lineage in the Graphidaceae.

+Taxonomy

+Allographa was introduced by François Fulgis Chevallier in 1824, with Allographa lutea as the type species (designated by Bettina Staiger in 2002).
+Modern phylogenetic work showed that Graphis in the broad sense of Staiger and subsequent authors comprises two distantly related lineages, one containing the type species Graphis scripta (treated as Graphis sensu stricto) and a second lineage for which the older name Allographa is available; this interpretation was formalized in a revision that reinstated Allographa as a genus separate from Graphis.